-For all the talk around vertical video being the sexy beast for social, it’s actually a square aspect ratio that’s the Cinderella of the ball.
+For all the talk of vertical being the sexy beast for social, it’s actually square video that’s the Cinderella of corporate videos.

 So why square instead of vertical?

-But if you actually look at the platforms most corporate digital engagement is on, vertical doesn’t make best use of those platforms’ real estate, and shooting that way restricts use on other platforms.
+But for the platforms most corporate video engagement is on, vertical doesn’t make best use of real estate and shooting that way restricts use on other platforms.

-In the end, if we’re shooting square first we can easily produce twice as many outputs from a project, allowing better targeting of viewers and different use scenarios, without significant cost increases.
+If we shoot square first we can produce twice as many outputs, allowing better targeting of viewers and different use scenarios, without significant cost increases.

-Square is the classic photographic aspect ratio, with Hasselblad, Rolleiflex, and many of the finest film cameras of all time producing a square image.
+Square is the classic aspect ratio, with Hasselblad, Rolleiflex, and many of the finest film cameras producing square images.

-So if you’re thinking about social, then think square first.
+So if you’re thinking about social for corporate, then think square first.